joshmeek-old/Swift-Drawing-App/README.md

 -----
 #####TODO:
-1. Add a slider to adjst line width
+1. Add a slider to adjust line width
 2. More colors
 3. Ability to save drawing to camera roll